mostafa/xk6-kafka/README.md

 > **Note:**
 > If you want to test SASL authentication, look at [this commit message](https://github.com/mostafa/xk6-kafka/pull/3/commits/403fbc48d13683d836b8033eeeefa48bf2f25c6e), where I describe how to run a test environment.

+Also, if the `reader.consume` keeps hanging, it might be because the topic doesn't exist or is empty.

 ## Contributions, Issues and Feedback